 What does the Xtreme 35 Tire Package add?

-- 17x8 machined wheels with black pockets
+- Machined wheels with black pockets

 - 35-inch tire suspension lift — raises ride height to accommodate the larger tires